PikachuPenial/Titanmod/PATCHNOTES.md

 - Added the "sv_tm_deathcam" ConVar that can forcefully enable/disable the death camera system

 - Adjusted the text of various hints

+- Adjusted the images of various calling cards

 - Fixed "Open Steam Profile" button not working on scoreboard